Qualitative and quantitative hard-tissue MRI with portable Halbach scanners: Methods

 where $\lambda$ is a regularization parameter, $s_i$ is the $i^\text{th}$ element of the vectorized $k$-space data, $\text{EM}_i$ is the $i^\text{th}$ row of the encoding matrix, and $\rho_0$ is typically initialized to zero.
 The estimated solution $\rho_n$ is updated $n_\text{t} \times n_\text{it}$ times via Eq.~(\ref{eq:ART}), where $n_\text{it}$ denotes the number of ART iterations.

 Except for the images shown in Fig.~\ref{fig:mapasrodillaclasicos}, which were simply FFT-inverted, all PETRA and RARE images presented here were reconstructed using ART with $B_0$ and $B_1$ PK.
+This decision is supported by previous studies comparing ART with other reconstruction methods for PETRA datasets acquired under different degrees of $B_0$ field homogeneity, where ART demonstrated higher SNR and greater robustness against non-stationary noise distributions (see Fig.~6 in Ref.~\cite{Algarin2020} and Fig.~S1 and S2), while maintaining superior performance under severe $B_0$ inhomogeneities without requiring additional density compensation terms (see Figs.~7 and 9 in Ref.~\cite{Borreguero2024}).
 In all cases, we used $\lambda = n_\text{it} = 1$.
-Except for the images in Figs.~\ref{fig:optimizacionpetra} and \ref{fig:fieldsmapping}c–d (which are shown in raw form), all reconstructions were denoised using a BM4D filter \cite{MaggioniBM4D}.
+Except for the images in Figs.~\ref{fig:optimizacionpetra} and \ref{fig:fieldsmapping}c–d, all reconstructions were denoised using a Gaussian BM4D filter \cite{Maggioni2013} with $\sigma$=0.
+All images presented were reconstructed using a workstation equipped with an NVIDIA GeForce RTX 4070 Super GPU.
+In the most computationally demanding case, corresponding to the images shown in Fig.~\ref{fig:kneeisotropica} with 447,200 $k$-space samples, ART required 260~s when no PK is included ($\epsilon(\vec{r}_j)=1$ and $\Delta B_0(\vec{r}_j)=0$ in Eq.~(\ref{eq:encodingmatrix})) and 280~s when PK is considered ($\epsilon(\vec{r}_j) \neq 1$ and $\Delta B_0(\vec{r}_j) \neq 0$ in Eq.~(\ref{eq:encodingmatrix})).